LowLevelKiwi/MergeMaster/README.md

 ## Running the app

-Open `index.html` in a modern browser, or serve the project folder with any static server (for example `npx serve .`).
+Open `index.html` in a modern browser, or go to https://lowlevelkiwi.github.io/MergeMaster/ to access the hosted version

 ---